Arci/sales-taxes/README.md

 # Assumptions

 ## Input format
-The input format is the one outlined in the examples so I suppose a file in that format should be given to the program for parsing before any processing.
+The input format is intended as the one outlined in the examples so I suppose a file in that format should be given to the program for parsing before any processing.

-The implemented `TextualBasketParser` implements the interface `BasketParser` that accept an `InputStream` and returns the parsed basket as a POJO so that more parsers can be added in needed.
+The implemented parser (`TextualBasketParser`) implements the interface `BasketParser` that accept an `InputStream` and returns the parsed basket as a POJO so that more parsers can be added if needed.

+## Output format
+The output format is intended as the one in the examples so I suppose the user wants the ability to output it to a file.

+The implemented writer (`TextualReceiptWriter`) implements the interface `ReceiptWriter` that accept a `Receipt` and returns a string representation of it so that more parsers can be added if needed.

 ## Products categories
-A file containing the categories of the various products is supplied at startup, the file is such that:
+I suppose that a file containing the categories of the various products is supplied at startup, the file is such that:
 - is a CSV with two columns:
-    - *product* that is the product name
+    - *product*, that is the product name (possibly without the _imported_ verb)
-    - *category* that is its the category to which it belongs
+    - *category*, that is the category to which it belongs
 - each product has one and only one category
-- If a product cannot be found within categories it's supposed to be eligible for the basic sales tax
+- if a product cannot be found within categories it's supposed to be eligible for the basic sales tax
-- categories can be held in memory, an `HashMap` has been used to store them, otherwise they should be saved persistently on a DB or the file read by chunk
+- categories can be held in memory.
+A `HashMap` has been used to store them, otherwise they should be saved persistently on a DB or the file read by chunk

-## Output format
-The output format is intended as the one in the examples so I suppose the user wants the ability to output it to a file.

-The implemented writer: `TextualReceiptWriter` implements the interface `ReceiptWriter` that accept a `Receipt` and returns a string representation of it.

 # Build the application
 The application can be build with Maven: